Quantum Gravity signatures in late time Universe: Introduction

-In cosmological settings, the early universe is a regime where quantum gravity is expected to implant some imprints on the evolutionary history.
-Study of inflationary modes is a well understood paradigm of unravelling some of the aspects of quantum gravity at work \cite{ Martin:2000xs, Damour:1995pd,Tsujikawa:2003vr}.
+In cosmological settings, the early universe is a regime where quantum gravity is expected to implant some imprints very early on, into the evolutionary story of the universe.
+Study of inflationary modes is a well understood approach of unravelling some of the aspects of quantum gravity at work, through the study of the so-called trans-Planckian effects \cite{ Martin:2000xs, Damour:1995pd,Tsujikawa:2003vr}.
 The mode evolution of the quantum fields during the pre-inflationary era are expected to be sensitive to the dynamics of that era and there may be observables which preserve some of the qualitative imprints \cite{Bojowald:2002nz}.
-Still, as the universe grows and enters later epochs of radiation and matter dominance the quantum features are understood to be diminished and the universe takes up a classical description \cite{Kiefer:2008ku,Brandenberger:1990bx}.
-The perturbations from the standard classical evolution lead to some observable effects \cite{CMBPolStudyTeam:2008rgp} in the cosmic microwave background radiation (CMBR) -- our primary messenger from the earliest epochs of the evolution, but it is widely believed that all quantum effects must have died by the time of CMBR formation and subsequent evolution is -- by and large -- a classical phenomenon.
+Still, as the universe grows and enters later epochs of radiation and matter dominance, the quantum features are understood to be diminished and the universe takes up a classical description \cite{Kiefer:2008ku,Brandenberger:1990bx}.
+The perturbations from the standard classical evolution lead to some observable effects \cite{CMBPolStudyTeam:2008rgp} in the cosmic microwave background radiation (CMBR) -- our primary messenger from the earliest epochs of the evolution, but it is widely believed that all quantum effects must have died by the time of CMBR formation and the subsequent evolution is -- by and large -- a classical phenomenon.
+Thus search of a quantum gravity needle in the classical haystack becomes a formidable task, if not impossible.